Winter Troll Fishery Update

 - 2022–2023 Winter Troll Exemption Permit Form for Catcher-processors (PDF 157 kB)

-The Southeast Alaska/Yakutat winter troll fishery will open on October 11, 2016 and will remain open through April 30, 2017 or until a total of 45,000 non-Alaska hatchery-produced king salmon are harvested, plus the estimated number of Alaska hatchery-produced king salmon harvested.
+The Southeast Alaska/Yakutat winter troll fishery will open on October 11, 2022 and will close on March 15, 2023.
 The fishery is confined to waters east of the winter boundary line (surfline) and includes waters of Yakutat Bay.
-Please refer to the 2016-2017 Winter Troll Management Plan (PDF 2,620 kB) and the 2015–2018 Southeast Alaska/Yakutat Commercial Salmon Fishing Regulations (PDF 1,629 kB) booklet for more details.
+Please refer to the 2022–2023 Winter Troll Management Plan (PDF 3,189 kB) and the 2022–2025 Southeastern Alaska/Yakutat Areas Commercial Salmon Fishing Regulations (PDF 1,073 kB)booklet for more details.
 During the winter fishery, all salmon species except coho may be retained.

 - Winter Troll Chinook Fishery Data by District and Week

 - Winter Troll Season Cumulative Catch, Effort, and Percentage of Regional Catch to Date

 - Hatchery Contribution to the Winter Troll Fishery (PDF 149 kB)

 - History of the Winter Salmon Troll Fishery in Southeast Alaska/Yakutat (PDF 1,315 kB)

 If a login screen appears below, please try refreshing the webpage using your browser's refresh button.

 - Numbers of Fish are based on fish ticket data.